isomerpages/enterprisesg-cpso/_about-us/FAQ/For Suppliers.md

 example, if a supplier sells a CG to a downstream retailer, the CG will require a SAFETY Mark before they end up being supplied to consumers.
-Only one party in the supply chain (i.e. either the supplier or downstream retailer) will need to register the CG with a SAFETY Mark before it ends up being supplied to consumers.</p>
+Only one party in the supply chain (i.e. either the supplier or downstream retailer) must register the CG with a SAFETY Mark before it ends up being supplied to consumers.</p>
 </div>
 </details>
 </div>